-- a.
-If all the reports judge the dissertation to be satisfactory, advancement to the oral examination should be automatic.
-The Office of Graduate Programs shall send copies of all reports to each doctoral supervisory committee member and also to the candidate. - If one or more of the reports judge the dissertation to need major revisions, the Office of Graduate Programs shall send copies of all the reports to doctoral supervisory committee member and the Graduate Program Chair.
+- If all the reports judge the dissertation to be satisfactory, advancement to the oral examination should be automatic.
+The Office of Graduate Programs shall send copies of all reports to each doctoral supervisory committee member and to the candidate - b.
+If one or more of the reports judge the dissertation to need major revisions, the Office of Graduate Programs shall send copies of all the reports to doctoral supervisory committee members and the Graduate Program Chair.
 Two copies of all the reports are sent to the supervisor who shall provide one copy to the candidate.
-The doctoral supervisory committee members should strive to provide the supervisor and the candidate with specific advice about the nature and scope of the revisions required and any other pertinent matters (such as the time that should elapse before the dissertation will be accepted for reconsideration).
-If the doctoral supervisory committee members judge an c.
+The doctoral supervisory committee members should strive to provide the supervisor and the candidate with specific advice about the nature and scope of the revisions required and any other pertinent matters (such as the time that should elapse before the dissertation will be accepted for reconsideration). - c.
 If the doctoral supervisory committee members judge an unfavorable report by an external examiner to be unwarranted, they may recommend, through the Graduate Program Chair, that the Office of Graduate Programs submit the dissertation to a second external examiner.